urbit/urbit.org-reloaded/content/using/os/getting-started.md

 ### Landscape

 On startup Urbit tries to bind to `localhost:80`.
 If you're already running something on port `80` -- such as any other HTTP server, or another urbit -- you'll find the urbit that you just started on `8080`, `8081`, and so on.
-For planets only, we also proxy web domains through Urbit's own servers.
-Any planet `~your-urbit` is also at `your-urbit.arvo.network`, but only after you [set up DNS](#dns-proxying).
+For planets only, we also provide web domains through Urbit's own domain.
+Any planet `~your-urbit` is also at `your-urbit.arvo.network`, but only after you [set up DNS](#dns-setup).

 Once running, you can sign into Landscape, your ship’s web interface, from `http://localhost` or `https://your-urbit.arvo.network`.
 Since our HTTPS isn't audited / battle tested, we just call it "secure" HTTPS.
 You can find that on `8443`.
 Or `8444` (and so on) if you're already running something on `8443`.